krlawrence/graph/ChangeHistory.md

 ## Future Release 278 change history (Date TBD)

 Major new features in this release
-- Added a new section on measuring query performance
+- Added a new section on measuring query performance.
 - Added coverage of the new `math` step.
+Issue #21.
 - Added a new Java sample that demonstrates the `math` step (StdDev.java).
-- Added coverage of TinkerGraph indexing
+- Added coverage of TinkerGraph indexing.
 - Added to the `collections` section.
 - Added a new `OLTP vs OLAP` section.
 - Added to the `Gremlin Server` section.